kanaria69/Mainecoco/README.md

-## How many apples grow on a tree?
-All of them!
+## I tried to write a chemistry joke, but could never get a reaction.